Answers to questions our phone bankers have encountered about the absentee voting process in Culpeper County.

 Answer: Yes.
 Go here to update your address.
 But if your move occurred since the last November election, you may return to and vote at your previous polling location.

 Answer: Government-issued Photo ID, Virginia student ID, employer-issued ID.
 If you don’t have one, you can still vote if you go to the registration office — even on Election Day — and apply.
 They will give you a free Voter ID card.
 If you forget your photo ID, you can cast a provisional ballot at your polling place.

 I am disabled.
 Do I still have time to vote absentee by mail?

 Answer: Yes., but please hurry.
-You may request an absentee mail-in ballot through October 30.
-It must be received by 7pm, November 6th.
+You may request an absentee mail-in ballot up until the 7th day before the election.
+It must be received by 7pm, on election day.
 Being postmarked by that day does not count.
 First class delivery through USPS requires 2-5 days.
 The absentee ballot requires two stamps.

 If I am a convicted felon (long-ago marijuana charge) can I get my voting rights restored?

 Answer: Yes, but it can take several weeks: